RDWV/rdwv-sdk/docs/installation.rst

 You can change port and host by using ``COIN_NAME_HOST`` and ``COIN_NAME_PORT`` env variables.
-Default ports are starting from 5000 and increase for each daemon by 1 (in order how they were added to Bitcart).
+Default ports are starting from 5000 and increase for each daemon by 1 (in order how they were added to RDWV).
 Refer to main docs for ports information.
 Bitcoin port is 5000, litecoin is 5001, etc.
-So, to initialize your Bitcart instance right now, import it and use those settings:
+So, to initialize your RDWV instance right now, import it and use those settings:

 .. code-block:: python

-    from bitcart import BTC
+    from rdwv import BTC
     btc = BTC(xpub="your (x/y/z)pub or (x/y/z)prv or electrum seed")

 All the variables are actually optional, so you can just do